serg06/kotlin-maven-replit-hello-world/README.md

 Updated for 2022.

-Works with the Kotlin template on Replit (OpenJDK 16).
+Based off of the Kotlin template on Replit (OpenJDK 16).